Connects this RaftController to the Raft cluster. Users of this

 shutdown the corresponding Coaty container.

-Users can use this function instead of disconnect()
+Users can use this function instead of disconnect() if they want to

 shutdown this controller for some time without losing the current shared